 How to Filter Sap

 Filter #1: This step is done each day as you collect sap to remove debris that may have fallen into your sap bucket (one more reason to use a closed lid system!).
-Suspend layered cheesecloth or a cotton dish towel over a bucket or line a colander with it and slowly pour the sap through to seine out debris and other undesirables.
-When done, rinse this filter material with plain hot water, air dry, and save for later.
-Refrigerate the sap until ready to boil.
+Suspend the thinner prefilter over a clean bucket and slowly pour the sap through to seine out debris.
+When done, rinse this filter with plain hot water, air dry, and save for later.
+Refrigerate or freeze the sap until ready to boil.

 Filter #3: The third and final filter is done after the sap has reached its finished temperature and is poured into bottles.
-For this filtering, put the thinner prefilter inside the thicker Orlon filter and moisten with hot water.
-After all the water has dripped through, pour the finished sap through these filters.
-Syrup is now done and ready to bottle (or eat!).
+For this filtering, put the thinner prefilter inside the thicker Orlon filter.
+Slowly pour the finished sap through these filters and into clean, hot bottles or jars.
+Syrup is now done!

 Cleaning Filters.
 As mentioned earlier, these filters are reusable and should last for years if cared for properly.
 Never wash with detergent or dish soap as this can affect the flavor of finished syrup.
 After use, simply rinse well in hot water and hang to dry.
-Be careful with the thicker filter to not wring it out or stretch it out of shape.
+Do not wring or twist the filters as this can tear them or alter their shape.

 If you’d like to learn more about entire boiling process, click over to this helpful article, “How to Make Maple Syrup.”